tsolteg/creating-a-web-service/README.md

 - this will lead to the MySQL workspace and you may enter your query
 ![mysql workspace](https://user-images.githubusercontent.com/83501001/174445313-e0240e9a-cdf8-4723-91b6-7b1512accf9e.png)
 12. I will be showing you some example queries to indicate that our MySQL docker setup is a success
-- first lets enter a query to create a new database
+- first let's enter a query to create a new database
 ```
   create database studentinfo
 ```